-Episode 19: “Ship Ablaze” Professor Edward T. O’Donnell
+Episode 19 “Ship Ablaze”: with Edward T. O’Donnell,

-Holy Cross University.
+Professor Holy Cross University.

-“There were few experienced swimmers among the over 1,300 Lower East Side residents who boarded the General Slocum on June 15, 1904.
-It shouldn’t have mattered since the steamship was chartered only for a languid excursion from Manhattan to Long Island Sound.
+There were few experienced swimmers, among the over 1,300 Lower East Side residents, who boarded the General Slocum on June 15, 1904.
+It shouldn’t have mattered since the steamship was chartered, only for a languid excursion, from Manhattan to Long Island Sound.
 But a fire erupted minutes into the trip, forcing hundreds of terrified passengers into the water.
 By the time the captain found a safe shore for landing, 1021 had perished.
-It was the worst disaster ever to occur in New York City until the terrorist attacks nearly one-hundred years later on 9/11.
+It was the worst disaster ever to occur in New York City, until the terrorist attacks, nearly one-hundred years later, on 9/11.

-In his book, Ship Ablaze, Professor Edward T. O’Donnell draws on firsthand accounts to examine why the death toll was so high and how the city responded.
+In his book, “Ship Ablaze”, Professor Edward T. O’Donnell draws on firsthand accounts to examine why the death toll was so high and how the city responded.